BlogDestinationsWalking Holidays in Scotland for Over 50s in 2026

 4. The John Muir Way – Coastal Beauty and Cultural Charm

-Named for the Scottish-American naturalist, the John Muir Way walking tour is a journey through both natural beauty and cultural heritage.
+Named for the Scottish-American naturalist, the Self-guided John Muir Way walking tour is a journey through both natural beauty and cultural heritage.
 Stretching across central Scotland, it blends coastal paths, rolling farmland, and historic towns, making it one of the country’s most diverse walks.

 This trail is particularly appealing to over-50 adventurers seeking a slower pace with plenty of cultural stops.
 You’ll encounter castles, Roman ruins, and charming harbors along the way.
 It’s not just a walking holiday, it’s a journey through Scotland’s soul.